entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      as a base image.
 You can then add your customizations and build your own.
 Please use a fully qualified Docker image name here.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for Keycloak.
-Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously registered with your DNS provider.
+Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment or a DNS name previously registered with your DNS provider.
 * `spec.isDefault` is 'true' by default and this should suffice for most conditions.
 This will result in the standard `keycloak-admin-secret` being replaced by a Secret connecting you to this newly created Keycloak instance.
      Theoretically one could use multiple Keycloak instances in a cluster, in which case this property should be false.
 * `spec.environmentVariables` is a Map of environment variables to pass to the Keycloak Docker image.
-For example, this could be used to select a specific theme for Keycloak to use using the variable KEYCLOAK_WELCOME_THEME.
+For example, this could be used to select a specific theme for Keycloak with the variable KEYCLOAK_WELCOME_THEME.
 These parameters are applied to the container's environment variables after all variables have been calculated.
 It can therefore also be used as a mechanism to override any of the default environment variables that need customization.
 * `spec.tlsSecretName` is the name of a standard Kubernetes